cgre-aachen/open_AR_Sandbox/README.md

 Reconnect the Intel RealSense depth camera and run: `realsense-viewer` to verify the installation.

+#### Running with python

-Now the Python wrapper can be easily installed via:
+After the sensor is installed on your pltaform, the Python wrapper can be easily installed via:

 ```pip install pyrealsense2```

 If any problems with the installation reference to
 [Intel RealSense Python Installation](https://github.com/IntelRealSense/librealsense/tree/master/wrappers/python#installation)

 Git LFS
 -------